This post contains affiliate links.

 Having a 4-legged companion who not only loves you but also protects you is a dream come true.
 The real question is “can a Shiba Inu protect me?”.

 Shiba Inus are naturally alert, vocal, and wary of strangers making them excellent watchdogs.
-It is important to know that while they are warning system they are not protectors or guard dogs.
-Weighing in around 17-24 lbs. they are too small to physically intermediate or subdue potential threats.
+It is important to know that while they can be a great early warning system, they are not guard dogs.
+With an average breed weight between 17-24 lbs, they are too small to subdue potential threats.

 A watch dog’s, or alarm dog’s, primary job is to alert their owner to any potential threats around them or their property.
-Typically, trespassers, intruders, or potential vehicles and noises that are out of the ordinary.
+Typically, trespassers, intruders, or potential vehicles, and noises are out of the ordinary.

 Guard dogs on the other hand have a much more serious and active role.